Ofwat chief executive David Black to stand down

 The chief executive of Ofwat is to step down as the embattled water regulator prepares to be abolished.

-David Black will leave the role at the end of August and an interim chief executive is being appointed in due course.
+David Black will leave the role at the end of August and an interim chief executive will be appointed in due course.

-The Government last month announced the regulator would be abolished in a regulatory shake-up that comes as part of its response to public outrage over rising bills, sewage pollution and large bonusses for bosses.
+The Government last month announced the regulator would be axed in a regulatory shake-up that comes as part of its response to public outrage over rising bills, sewage pollution and large bonuses for bosses.

-Ofwat may not be formally axed until at least 2027 because the process to overhaul the current system will likely be complex.
+Ofwat may not be formally axed until at least 2027, with the process to overhaul the current system likely to be complex.

-Mr Black, who took over as Ofwat’s boss in 2021, decided the time is right for him to pursue new opportunities, the regulator said.
+The regulator said Mr Black, who took over as chief executive in 2021 and had worked in various roles at Ofwat since 2012, had decided the time is right for him to pursue new opportunities.

-He said: “I have been privileged to be able to lead Ofwat, over the last four years, during which time we have achieved a huge amount together as a team for customers and the environment.
+In a statement on Tuesday, he said: “I have been privileged to be able to lead Ofwat over the last four years, during which time we have achieved a huge amount together as a team for customers and the environment.

-“The 2024 price review backed an investment programme of £104bn, along with a further £50 billion investment in major new water resources, which will improve service, environmental outcomes and resilience in the years to come.

 “I wish the team every success as they continue their important work.”

+In his statement on Tuesday, Mr Black said: “The 2024 price review backed an investment programme of £104 billion, along with a further £50 billion investment in major new water resources, which will improve service, environmental outcomes and resilience in the years to come.”

+Consumer groups at the time warned that the increases were “more than what many people can afford”, with companies able to raise average bills by £157 in total over the next five years to £597 to help finance the £104 billion.

-Ofwat chair Iain Coucher said: “David has worked, tirelessly, to bring about transformational change in the water sector.
+Ofwat chairman Iain Coucher said: “David has worked, tirelessly, to bring about transformational change in the water sector.

 “He has sought new regulatory powers and resources to hold companies to account, taken major enforcement action and provided funding and incentive packages that drive continual improvements for customers.